guhus/guhus/README.md

-### Hi there 👋, my name is Gustavo and work as a DevOps Engineer at Uala (fintech) and I do other duties to coordinate a DevOps Squad.
+### Hi there 👋, my name is Gus and I work as a DevOps Engineer within the fintech industry and I do other duties to coordinate a DevOps Squad.

 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=102)](https://github.com/ellerbrock/open-source-badge/)
 ![Snake animation](https://github.com/guhus/guhus/blob/output/github-contribution-grid-snake.svg)